bismuthfoundation/Bismuth-FAQ/Wallet/Tornado/install-windows.md

 ![Oups, here should be a CLI-Screenshot](graphics/cli_lang.png)

-If you do not want to start the wallet with your systems standard language, you can add --lang="language code".
+If you do not want to start the wallet with your systems standard language, you can add `--lang=language_code`, for instance `--lang=de`for German.
 This will start the wallet with the selected language.
 It will start with english, if you enter an unknown abbreviation.
-It you used thhat switch to force a language, you will not be able to switch the language from the browser.
+If you used that switch to force a language, you will not be able to change the language from the browser.

 It is also possible to start the wallet with --debug to get lots of information on the CLI.
 This is not recommended for normal users, but it also does no harm to the function itself.